-Colorful fashion trends of India
+Colorful fashion trends in India

-With the end of the 20th century came the end of all hype, which created a more practical and pragmatic environment and gave a more stable picture of the fashion business.
+With the end of the 20th century came a lot of hype, which created a more practical and pragmatic environment and gave a more stable picture of the fashion business.
 In the 50s, 60s, and 70s, the Indian fashion scenario wasn’t exactly colorless.
 It was exciting, stylish, and very graceful.
 There were no designers, models, stars, or fashion design labels that the country could show off.
 The value of a garment was judged by its style and fabric and not by who made it.

 It was regarded as ever so chic and fashionable to approach any unfamiliar tailor who could make a garment for a few rupees, providing the perfect fit, finish, and style.
-The high society lady, who wore it, was proud to get a good bargain and give her name to the result.
+The high society lady who wore it was proud to get a good bargain and give her name to the result.
+In 60s, tight ‘kurtas’, ‘churidars’ and high coiffures were a trend among ladies.
+It was an era of mischief and celebration in arts, music, art, and cinema.
+It was manifested by liberation from restriction and acceptance of new materials such as plastic film and coated polyester fabric.

 READ MORE :